telugudevopsguru/aws-zero-to-hero/Day-20/README.md

 ----
 ### What is AWS SNS?

 Amazon Simple Notification Service (SNS) is a fully managed messaging service provided by AWS that enables the decoupling of microservices, distributed systems, and serverless applications.
-Here are the key features and components of SNS:

 ### Key Features
 1. **Message Delivery**: SNS can deliver messages to a variety of endpoints, including email, SMS, HTTP/HTTPS endpoints, and AWS Lambda functions.